davibe/castoro/README.md

 #### "stream-transcode"

-The tool will live transcode the input file to fit chromecast audio capabilities using ffmpeg.
-At the moment this disables seeking support.
+The tool will live transcode the input file to fit chromecast audio capabilities using ffmpeg. <s>At the moment this disables seeking support.</s> Now there is experimental seek support.

 #### "transcode"